EricLiclair/name-like/README.md

 - **[bigram](bigram/notebook.ipynb):** This subdirectory contains the implementation of a bigram model for generating name-like words.
 The bigram model is built using character bigrams and is explained in detail in its own README.

+- **[single layer neural network](single-layer-nn/single-layer-nn.ipynb):** This subdirectory contains the implementation of a single layered neural network approach to bigram model for generating name-like words.

 ## Project Overview

 The project as a whole aims to explore different approaches to generate words.
 It encompasses a diverse range of modeling techniques, from simple bigram models to advanced neural network-based models like MLP, RNN, and GRU.
 The choice of modeling technique may influence the generated words' quality, diversity, and coherence.